 Performance improved in terms of the sheer numbers.
 Compared to the outgoing variant, the 3.3-litre Turbo was 7mph faster (161mph) and 0.6 of a second quicker from 0-62mph (5.1 seconds).
 Weight went from 1195kg to 1300kg and that extra weight largely from the new engine meant that the nature of Turbo changed.
 It wasn’t as fun and was probably even more dangerous.
 It may go a long way to explaining why many collectors see the early 930 Turbo 3.0 as the better drivers cars.

 The chassis was basically the same, as was the suspension set up.
-The original Turbo brakes were upgraded, now with 917-derived cross-drilled and ventilated discs with aluminium hubs and finned four piston alloy calipers.
-Disc diameter went from 282.5mm to 304mm at the front and 290mm to 309mm at the rear.
-Disc thickness was also increased.
-Forged light alloy wheels were supplied by Fuchs.
-They measured 16 x 7-inches at the front and 16 x 8 at the rear.
-Dunlop or Pirelli tyres were usually issued.
+The original Turbo brakes were upgraded to 304mm cross-drilled and ventilated discs with thicker discs (basically from the 917).
+Wheels were 16 x 7-inches at the front and 16 x 8 at the rear and were Fuchs units made in alloy.

 1978 Model Year – I Series Cars